Four friends with arms around each other watching sunset on a hilltop.

 To kick off the course, each cohort will have a full day opening class which will include a mixture of dialogue, reflection, community building, goal setting, teaching and guidance in practices to settle and ground the nervous system both indoors and outside in nature, a delicious dietary-inclusive shared meal, and overall wholehearted and introductory experience to ground us in our work for the upcoming school year.

-To learn more about this course, check out the syllabus here.
+To learn more about this course, review the current syllabus here.

 Have questions?
 Contact Tara directly here.